ChrisvanHvA/Appclusive/README.md

 ## Case

-Appclusive is an online web tool for UX designers and organizations, designed to easily check digital products for accessibility.
-For each project, UX-Designers need to be able to check if the project lives up to all the WCAG-standards and by doing so is completely accessible.
-This web tool is designed to motivate, and make it easier for designers to apply accessibility to their digital products.
-Since we already have a design, it's our job is to build the application in code.
+Appclusive is an online web tool for UX designers and organizations, designed to check digital products for accessibility.
+UX-Designers need to be able to check if the project lives up to all the WCAG-standards and will therefore be closer to having created an accessible design.
+This web tool is designed to motivate, and make it easier for designers to apply accessibility to their digital products based on guidelines.
+Since we already have a design, it's our job is to bring this design to life with code.

 ![appclusive screen](https://github.com/ChrisvanHvA/Appclusive/blob/154bc6e014a18e5908a2101605e3c484d7af8795/public/images/ssreadme.png)